 Whle in Madison, Nelson partnered with fellow meteorologist, Terry Kelly, in devising one of the first computer weather graphics systems for television.
 From 1979 through 1984, Nelson installed TV weather computers at over 50 TV stations across the nation.
 He brought the first weather computer to Colorado in 1982 and trained legendary Denver weatherman Stormy Rottman on that system.

-While in St. Louis, Mike was a member of the American Meteorological Society's Board of Broadcast Meteorology and was one of six meteorologists that select candidates to receive the AMS Seal of Approval for Television Weathercasting.
+In 1985, Mike and his family moved to St. Louis, Missouri where he served as Chief Meteorologist at a local station until 1991.
+While in St. Louis, Mike was a member of the American Meteorological Society's Board of Broadcast Meteorology, approving candidates to receive the AMS Seal of Approval for Television Weather-casting.

-Mike has won 14 Emmy awards for Outstanding Weather Anchor.
+Mike has won 18 Emmy awards for Outstanding Weather Anchor.
 In 2001, he was recognized by the Colorado Broadcasters Association as their "Citizen of the Year" for his volunteer work in Colorado schools.

 Mike enjoys sharing his knowledge of the weather with young and old, visiting over 50 schools, clubs, and service organizations each year.
 His Tornado Dance is a much anticipated event!
 In his career, Mike has spoken to over 750,000 school children.